aviadra/Cloud-profiler/README.md

 `host_name:Incredible_name1`

-`bastion_use:yes`
+`Bastion_use:yes`

-`bastion:1-1-1-1`
+`Bastion:1-1-1-1`

 # MobaXterm setup
 The way to get the profiles into Moba is not as automatic as it is for iTerm.
 With that said, the script will generate a "sessions" file, that you can import manually into Moba, or you can use the [shared sessions feature](https://mobaxterm.mobatek.net/documentation.html#3_1_6).
 The default location of the generated configuration file is "~/Cloud_Profiler/Cloud-profiler-Moba.mxtsessions".

 # iTerm setup
 Again, in general you don't need to change anything in your iTerm configuration.
-With that said, it is recommended that you create in your iTerm, the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile.
+With that said, it is recommended that you create in your iTerm, the profiles you're going to reference when using the "iTerm_Dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile.
 However as of v3.3.8 of iTerm, it will throw errors to an error log and will give popups to note it has done so...

 ## RDP support for MacOS (optional)
 The RDP support is based on your MAC's ability to open rdp URIs.
 That is iTerm will issue something like "open rdp://address-of-instance".
 Compatible programs are Microsoft Remote Desktop 8/10 available on the app store.

 ## Static profiles
-The "Static profiles" feature of this script, allows you to centrally distribute profiles so that you can reference them with the "iTerm_dynamic_profile_parent_name" tag.
+The "Static profiles" feature of this script, allows you to centrally distribute profiles so that you can reference them with the "iTerm_Dynamic_profile_parent_name" tag.
 For example, the two profiles in the repo, give the "Red Alert" and "Dracula" color schemas with my beloved keyboard shortcuts.
 They are installed for you in the dynamic profiles automatically, which makes it possible to reference them with the tag and get a clear distinction when you're on prod vs normal servers.
 The static profiles can also be used as a shim for the cases where you want to distribute profiles that don't come from AWS.
 For example, you have some VMs on a local ESX.
 You can create their profiles and save them in the "static" directory, and they will be distributed to the rest of the repo users

 The way to add/remove profiles, is to do so in the "iTerm2-static-profiles" directory within the repo.
 You get the profiles, by creating them the regular iTerm way (as explained below) and then using the "export to json" options at the bottom of the "profiles" tab in preferences.